wyvern8/akamai-nginx/README.md

 ## Install
 `npm install akamai-nginx`

-..or clone this repository.
+Or clone this repository.

 ## Setup papi
-1. After npm install, follow the instructions here to setup your .edgerc and test api calls are working. https://github.com/akamai/AkamaiOPEN-edgegrid-node
+1. Follow the instructions here to setup your .edgerc and test api calls are working. https://github.com/akamai/AkamaiOPEN-edgegrid-node

 2. Execute `npm run configure` in an interactive shell, and follow the prompts to retrieve your property json, or environment property values.
-Select 'save json' to run offline - your property json will be placed in ./papiJson dir - refer to start.js .
+Select 'save json' to run offline - your property json will be placed in ./papiJson dir.
+Refer to start.js .
 Alternatively, add output values to your .env file or environment variables.

 OR